SaeedMalikx/React-Fiber-Architecture/README.md

 **ReactFiberClassComponent.js**

-this is incharge of handling how the react components are updated:
+This is in charge of handling how the react components are updated:

-the outer function incharge of sending props to the internal state is **applyDerivedStateFromProps**.
-Which handles Merging  of the partial state and the previous state.
+The outer function in charge of sending props to the internal state is **applyDerivedStateFromProps**.
+This handles merging  of the partial state and the previous state.
 Where memoized state is compared with the previous and using methods like Redux object.assign.
 It assigns a new state.
 There is a if case present that if it's not in a updatequeue then basestate(initial state) = memiozed state.

 The structure of this is a lot like using Redux(payloads, assigning)

-There is a main classComponentUpdater which is contains various functions:
+There is a main classComponentUpdater which contains various functions:

 ```